-Prescription drugs and related services and provider-administered drugs for members enrolled in PACE and the Family Care Partnership are provided by the special managed care program.
+- Prescription drugs and related services for members enrolled in the PACE and the Family Care Partnership are provided by the special managed care program. - Physician-administered drugs are managed by the member's HMO or special managed care program.

 Claims